anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 ## How to improve the compatibility? {#improve-compatibility}

-Please remove your components before Avatar Optimizer processes if your tool adds components to the avatar as possible.
+Please remove your components before Avatar Optimizer processes as much as possible.
-If you cannot, please register your components to Avatar Optimizer.
+If you cannot remove some components, please register them to Avatar Optimizer.

+### Removing your components {#remove-component}

 You can remove your components with several ways.